 Gerald R. Ford School of Public Policy

-I am an assistant professor of public policy at the Gerald R. Ford School of Public Policy at the University of Michigan.
+I am an Associate Professor of Public Policy at the Gerald R. Ford School of Public Policy at the University of Michigan.

 My research examines how public policies can improve the lives of low-income people, and in particular children.
 I study children's living arrangements, with a focus on those living with grandparents, drivers and consequences of economic insecurity, and the effects of social policy - in particular refundable tax credits - on families with children.
 Much of my research focuses on early childhood, a time when poverty and instability are known to have long-lasting detrimental effects on children’s health and development, and when social policies have been shown to have some of the strongest impacts on improving children’s life chances.

 University of Michigan, Ford School of Public Policy